Ballistic Missile Early Warning System: Equipment

-To predict when parts might break down, the contractor also installed RCA 501 computers with 32k high-speed memory, 5-76KC 556 bpi 3/4" tape drives, and 200-track random-access LFE drums.
+To predict when parts might break down, the contractor also installed RCA 501 computers with 32k high-speed memory, 5-76KC 556 bpi 3/4" tape drives, and 200-track random-access Laboratory for Electronics drums.
 The initially replaced portions of BMEWS included the Ent CC&DF by the Burroughs 425L Missile Warning System at the Cheyenne Mountain Complex (FOC 1 July 1966.)
-The original Missile Impact Predictors were replaced (IOC on 31 August 1984), and BMEWS systems were entirely replaced by 2001 (e.g., radars were replaced with AN/FPS-120 SSPARS) after Satellite Early Warning Systems had been deployed (e.g., 1961 MIDAS, 1968 Project 949, and 1970 DSP satellites).
+The original Missile Impact Predictors were replaced (IOC on 31 August 1984), and BMEWS systems were entirely replaced by 2001 (e.g., radars were replaced with AN/FPS-120 SSPARS) after Satellite Early Warning Systems had been deployed (e.g., 1961 MIDAS, 1968 Program 949, and 1970 DSP satellites).

 Classification of radar systems

 Under the Joint Electronics Type Designation System (JETDS), all U.S. military radar and tracking systems are assigned a unique identifying alphanumeric designation.
 The letters “AN” (for Army-Navy) are placed ahead of a three-letter code.